MobinaPoulaei/PyTorch/Transfer Learning with PyTorch/README.md

 # Transfer Learning with PyTorch
-This repository contains a Jupyter Notebook that demonstrates how to implement transfer learning using PyTorch.
-Transfer learning is a powerful technique in machine learning where a pre-trained model is used as the starting point for a new task.
-This approach is particularly useful when you have limited data for the new task, as it allows you to leverage the knowledge learned from a larger dataset.
+Welcome to the Transfer Learning with PyTorch repository.
+This project demonstrates how to use transfer learning techniques with PyTorch to build and fine-tune neural networks on new tasks.
+Transfer learning leverages pre-trained models, allowing you to achieve better performance with limited data.

 **Notebook Contents**